5T33Z0/Clover-Crate/RtVariables/README.md

 |5|CSR Boot           | 0x20| x|
 |6|Black Background   | 0x40|

 **NOTE**: In most cases you don't have to change anything here.
 But if you do, you should exactly know what you are doing and why!
-You can also change these flags from the Options menu in the Bootloader GUI (Options > System Parameters > bootargs->Flags).
+You can also change these flags from the Options menu in the Bootloader GUI (Options > System Parameters > bootargs > Flags).
 But in this case the applied settings are only applied temporary for the next boot.

 ## CsrActiveConfig
 With the release of macOS ElCapitan in 2015, a new security feature was introduced: System Integrity Protection (SIP).
 By default, SIP is enabled (`0x000`) and does not allow you to load your kexts or install your system utilities.
 To disable it, Clover gives you the option of setting new in NVRAM.